MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-guided-hunting.md

 [IMAGE]

 ### Specify the data domain to hunt in
-By default, the guided hunting scope includes data from all domains--devices, identities, email & collaboration, and cloud apps.
+By default, the guided hunting scope includes a few basic filters.

 You can control the scope of the hunt by selecting the **View in** control:

 [IMAGE]

 **View in** controls the filters.
 Selecting **All** allows you to filter the entire dataset while narrowing down to a specific domain allows filters relevant to that domain only.

 ### Create conditions